-- 1 lowa only requires subject-matter testing for elementary teachers. - 2 Montana and Nebraska do not currently require licensing tests. - 4 Wyoming only requires subject-matter testing for elementary and social studies teachers.
+1 lowa only requires subject-matter testing for elementary teachers.
+2 Montana and Nebraska do not currently require licensing tests.
+3 As of 2010.

+4 Wyoming only requires subject-matter testing for elementary and social studies teachers.

-Figure 57 Do states still award emergency licenses?1
+Figure 57 Do states still award emergency licenses?

-- 1 Not applicable to Montana and Nebraska, which do not require subject-matter testing.
+1 Not applicable to Montana and Nebraska, which do not require Colorado, Illinois, Nevada, New Jersey, New Mexico, South Carolina

-2 Colorado, Illinois, Nevada, New Jersey, New Mexico, South Carolina - and Virginia. - 3 Alabama, Alaska, Arkansas, Connecticut, District of Columbia, Georgia, Idaho, Iowa, Kansas, Maryland, Massachusetts, New Hampshire, New York, North Carolina, North Dakota, Oregon, Vermont, Washington, West Virginia and Wyoming.
+- Colorado, IIIInois, Nevada, New Jersey, New Mexico, South Card and Virginia.
+Alabama, Alaska, Arkansas, Connecticut, District of Columbia, Georgia, Idaho, Iowa, Kansas, Maryland, Massachusetts, New Hampshire, New York, North Carolina, North Dakota, Oregon, Vermont, Washington, West Virginia and Wyoming.